jgoalby/jgoalby.github.io/_articles/ipaddevelopment.md

 - I understand that many people think it is ridiculous to use the iPad for development
 - The iPad is limited, mainly because of iPadOS as the hardware is very capable
 - There is a limited selection of applications that can be run on iPadOS
+- A lack of first-class IDEs
+- Keyboard shortcuts are often limited

 Arguments for:
 - All day battery life